newsdev/ai2html/examples.md

 ## Multiple sized artboards

 If you create multiple artboards, **ai2html** will export them separately (either in one or multiple files).
 The idea is that they can be toggled on and off based on the size of the outer container.
-All you have to do is add this little ["resizer" script](https://gist.github.com/gka/093496b7707110178994) to your website.
+All you have to do is add our little [resizer script](https://github.com/newsdev/ai2html/blob/gh-pages/_includes/resizer-script.html) to your website.

 In the example below, 4 artboards are being used.
 Resize the browser window to see how the different versions are being shown based on the outer width.